 Are you satisfied with your car insurance?

+Car insurance is expensive, and finding a policy that works for you can be very expensive, time-consuming, or both.
 The good news is that your car insurance policy is not permanent.
-If you are not happy with the company covering you now, you can always switch to someone different.
+If you are not happy with the car insurance company covering you now, you can always switch to a different insurance provider.

 Here are the top five reasons that people change their policies and providers.

-If it is important to you that you decide who "treats" your car, you might have to come around to paying a higher price.
+If it is important to you that you decide who "treats" your car, you might have to come to terms with paying a higher price.

 What "perks" does your insurance policy offer to you?
-Some of the best perks to look for are the lowering of your rates if you go twelve months without an accident.
+Some of the best perks to look for are the lowering of your rates if you go twelve months without an accident and accident forgiveness.
 It is also good to go with a company that will pay for your rental car if you have to leave your car in a repair shop overnight (or for several days).
 Some companies will also lower your rates if you bundle your car insurance with other types of policies you might need.
-AllState, for example, offers discounts to people who bundle their car and rental/homeowners’ insurance policies.
+Allstate, for example, offers discounts to people who bundle their car and rental/homeowners’ insurance policies.

 When your circumstances change, you should start checking around for a new insurance policy.
 A new car often requires full coverage until the car is paid off.
 Some local insurance companies do not offer continued coverage when you move to a new city or state.

 What kind of customer service do you get from the company?
 Are the representatives attentive?
 Do they treat you with respect?
-How do the claim adjusters and representatives of the company treat the people who work on your car?
-It is important to know these things.
+How do the claim adjusters and representatives of the company manage the people who work on your car?
+It is essential to know these things.
 If you (or your mechanic) is treated rudely or short-changed by the company, it is time to switch.